Early History of St Luke, Odd Fellows & the Household of Ruth

 Other Mutual Aid Organizations

 • Ora Brown Stokes and the Richmond Neighborhood Association.
 Angela Lehman.
-Maggie L Walker created the St Luke Penny Savings Bank in the Jackson Ward neighborhood in Richmond, which influenced the operations of the Blacksburg St Luke Order.
+Maggie L Walker created the St Luke Penny Savings Bank in the Jackson Ward neighborhood in Richmond, which influenced the operations of the Blacksburg St Luke Council.
 Ora Brown Stokes was interested in promoting education and juvenile justice, especially for females.
 She set the stage for Maggie L Walker’s work.

 • Grand United Order of Odd Fellows in America.
 Michael Barga.
-A comprehensive article about the Odd Fellows and the House of Ruth.
+A comprehensive article about the Odd Fellows and the Household of Ruth.
 Important facts that between 1868 and 1886, the number of lodges and membership increased significantly.

 • The Official History and Manual of the Grand United Order of Odd Fellows in America.
 Charles H. Brooks.
 1902.
 Of interest: page 140, 13 March 1890, Roanoke Lodge 3225 was given dispensation, located in Roanoke City, VA.
 In 1901 the American Grandmaster was E.H.
 Morris, Dep Grand Master was L.L.
 Lee and Grand Secretary was C.H.
 Books.
 The 45th General meeting was held on 2 October, 1900 in Louisville, Ky.
 On page 239 are directions for laying a corner stone of a new building: A stone, small tin box, 3 silver or silver-plated goblets, a small Bible, sufficient quantity of earth, corn and water.
 Page 263 explains the format of the Annual Report.
 Includes “Brothers Relieved, Brothers Buried, Widows Relieved, Orphans Relieved, Funerals.”